tuxedocurly/mantaray_keyboard/README.md

 * **Physical reset button**: Double tap the "Reset" button located on your microcontroller.
 Alternatively, if you've installed the optional reset button on the front of the PCB, double tap that.
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` (top right key on layer 2)

+## LICENSE
+As per QMK's licensing requirements, the firmware for the Mantaray keyboard is released under GPLv3.
+Hardware design files, including electronics and mechanical files, are released under OHL CERN v2-S. Check the respective directories for full license text.

 ## ❤️ Support Me ❤️

 If you liked this project, please consider checking out [my shop](https://ko-fi.com/tuxedomakes/shop) or [buying me a coffee ☕](https://ko-fi.com/tuxedomakes).